 In the 1870s, on journeys into the countryside of Europe, it was not uncommon to see dead sheep lying in the fields.
-These sheep had died from anthrax, which most commonly occurs in animals but can also occur in humans.
+These sheep had died from anthrax, which most commonly occurs in animals (e.g., cattle, sheep, horses) but can also occur in humans.
+Anthrax is a serious bacterial infection, usually fatal, caused by Bacillus anthracis.
 Anthrax was a major epidemic that plagued the farmers and destroyed them economically.^{3,4}